Fighting Period Poverty One Care Package at a Time

 In many cultures, periods are considered a taboo and because of this many suffer in silence, living with period poverty and menstruation related illnesses.

-Period poverty is a global pandemic.
-Resorting to using items such as; newspaper, plastic, socks, towels, old cloths or previously used disposable pads, to satisfy their monthly needs in order to be able to live, work or attend school.
+Period poverty is a global pandemic, most girls resort to using items such as; newspaper, plastic, socks, towels, old clothes or previously used disposable pads, to satisfy their monthly needs in order to be able to live, work or attend school.

-It is time for society's outlook to be adjusted.
+It's time for society's outlook to be adjusted.
 Let's change the conversation and make periods positive!
-Let's come together to end period poverty, achieve gender equity and to build self-esteem.

 Growing up in the island of Jamaica, access to essential products, such as sanitary pads, were a luxury.
 Often, when our family had used up most of the funds on food, transportation, school books or other necessities, when our time of the month came around, there was no more money for sanitary napkins.